ivbeg/docx2csv/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-DateParser could always use more documentation, whether as part of the
+docx2csv could always use more documentation, whether as part of the
-official DateParser docs, in docstrings, or even on the web in blog posts,
+official docx2csv docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback